Tawa College Tawa College

 Pathway

-Social Sciences leads to Social Science subjects in the senior school.
-Senior Social Science subjects include Geography, History, Global Studies and Psychology in Year 11 and in addition to this, Legal Studies, Classics and Tourism in Year 12.
+Social Studies leads to Social Science subjects in the senior school.
+Senior Social Science subjects include Geography, History and Psychology in Year 11 and in addition to this, Legal Studies, Classical Studies and Tourism in Year 12.
 Skills developed in the Social Sciences are transferrable and applicable across many other subjects.

 Contributions and Equipment/Stationery